 Sometimes, you just want to tell people what your business is and how it can help them.
 Publishing useful and unique content that resonates with potential customers helps them trust you.
 A reader might not even notice what site they're on the first time they read an article of yours, but as they keep finding answers to their questions on your website, the trust they have in your brand will grow.

-When writing for brand awareness, keep in mind that a given piece of content is likely to be the first time a reader interacts with your brand.
+When writing technical content for brand awareness, keep in mind that a given piece of content is likely to be the first time a reader interacts with your brand.
 Put your best foot forward!

 Brand awareness should appeal to a broad audience, which means it should be broadly useful.